-- Classification: Inputs are divided into two or more classes, and the learner must produce a model that assigns unseen inputs to one or more (multi-label classification) of these classes.
+- Classification: Inputs are divided into two or more classes, and the learner must produce a model that assigns unseen inputs to one or more (multi-label classification) of these classes and predicts whether or not something belongs to a particular class.
 This is typically tackled in a supervised way.
-Spam filtering is an example of classification, where the inputs are email (or other) messages and the classes are “spam” and “not spam”.
+Classification models can be categorized in two groups: Binary classification and Multiclass Classification.
+Spam filtering is an example of binary classification, where the inputs are email (or other) messages and the classes are “spam” and “not spam”.

-- Regression: It is also a supervised learning problem, but the outputs are continuous rather than discrete.
-For example, predicting the stock prices using historical data.
+- Regression: It is also a supervised learning problem, that predicts a numeric value and outputs are continuous rather than discrete.
+For example, predicting stock prices using historical data.

 An example of classification and regression on two different datasets is shown below:

 - Clustering: Here, a set of inputs is to be divided into groups.
 Unlike in classification, the groups are not known beforehand, making this typically an unsupervised task.
 As you can see in the example below, the given dataset points have been divided into groups identifiable by the colors red, green, and blue.

 - Density estimation: The task is to find the distribution of inputs in some space.